OBravoSarro/innocv/README.md

 Parse, validate, manipulate, and display dates and times in JavaScript.
 [Moment.js](https://momentjs.com/).

+## IE

+To configure IE use the file /src/polyfills.ts

 ## Destination

 Pass the Innocv test and be a better frontend developer :wink: